Can I get prescribed antidepressants or anxiety medication online?

 Anxiety, Depression, and Coronavirus

 If you sense that the world is growing more anxious, you may be right.
-A report from ExpressScripts, a pharmacy benefit manager, found that prescriptions of anti-anxiety medications grew by 34.1% in the week ending in March 15th, the week that many states imposed stay-at-home orders.
+A report from ExpressScripts, a pharmacy benefit manager, found that prescriptions of anti-anxiety medications grew by 34.1% the week punctuated by March 15th, the week that many states imposed stay-at-home orders.
 Additionally, 78% of prescriptions for antidepressants, antianxiety, and insomnia medications filled in the week ending March 15th were new scripts.
 If you yourself are looking for anti-anxiety medication, know that you are not alone: The rest of the world is also seeking help.

 Getting a Prescription Online

 Before doing anything else, check with your current personal healthcare provider, whether a doctor, nurse or other prescriber.
 They may have telehealth services of which you were unaware or have upped their games to meet the demands of the coronavirus era.